MMercieca/minifeed/README.md

 # Done

+* Add option to remove non-ASCII characters for Android Auto compatability
 * Update to rmajick (or something) to get off deprecated imgkit
 * Added podcast checkup too to aid with diagnosing non-minicast feed issues
 * Fixed security of AWS images